The Superstation

 The Superstation (or Radio Radio as it was known in the industry) was set up in 1987 as an overnight sustaining service for Independent Local Radio.
-Launched in July 1988, the station broadcast from 10.00pm until 6.00am on many of the UK's commercial radio stations, as a more economically viable alternative to local programming.
+Launched in July 1988, the station broadcast from 10.00 pm until 6.00 am on many of the UK's commercial radio stations, as a more economically viable alternative to local programming.

 Brief history

 The concept of the Superstation came from David Campbell and Rob Jones who worked for Virgin's radio arm and was backed financially by Richard Branson.

 The service originally broadcast from British Forces Broadcasting studios in Paddington, London, but later moved to Manchester.
 By 1990, it was broadcasting across 21 stations and was mainly backed by Transworld Communications, together with GWR Group, Yorkshire Radio Network, Radio Trent and Radio Forth.

 At this stage, Jonathan Ross and Ruby Wax had left the station and had been replaced by presenters such as Nigel Williams, Phil Kennedy and Peter Tait.
 Snooker player Steve Davis also had a specialist programme on the station at weekends.

 On 6 October 1990, The Superstation closed down after giving only a few days notice, as the major shareholders were no longer prepared to finance the station due to the economic climate at the time.